What is a Polymath?

 And it’s a good thing too since the only math I like involves managing money, calculating event, travel and other business financials, writing spreadsheet formulas, and figuring out sales prices with percentage discounts.

-My aim was to create multiple income streams or build solutions where I saw needs I could answer.
+My aim was to create multiple income streams or build solutions where I saw a need.
+I also wanted a life I didn't need a vacation from.

-Society has made being a polymath appear to be a negative, as if becoming a specialist is the only way to succeed, when in fact it’s quite the opposite.
+Society has made being a polymath appear to be a negative, as if becoming a specialist is the only way to succeed, when in fact it’s simply not true.

 What good is being a polymath hobbyist?